n64dev/cen64/README.md

 First, acquire all the sources:
   * Using git:
     * 'git submodule init'
     * 'git submodule update'

   * Manual method:
     * Extract a libaudio plugin to audio/
     * Extract a libbus plugin to bus/
     * Extract a libpif plugin to pif/
     * Extract a librdp plugin to rdp/
     * Extract a librdram plugin to rdram/
     * Extract a librom plugin to rom/
     * Extract a librsp plugin to rsp/
     * Extract a libvideo plugin to video/
     * Extract a libvr4300 plugin to vr4300/

 Next, issue a build command:
-  * Using GNU make:
-    * Issue a 'make' command.
+  * Using GNU make: Issue a 'make' command.

-  * Other build systems:
+  * Other build systems: Work in progress...
-    * Work in progress.

 #  Running:
 As of right now, you need ROM dumps from the retail console to run the